Trauma & Bodywork Thesis

 “David Grove, a psychologist from New Zealand, who researched the dynamics of trauma encoding, referred to this as “T minus one” (T-1), indicating one millisecond prior to the trauma itself.
 I shall employ his terminology, as it is accurate and descriptive when discussing the nature of trauma.
 “T-1” is a most important concept.
 Most of us avoid accessing memories for fear of fully re-experiencing the original pain.
 We now understand that: 1) the inherent design and function of our nervous system helps us to avoid retraumatization, and 2) it is not necessary to relive the entire emotional experience in order to heal.
 We do not encode the whole experience; we encode only the peak (T-1) moments.
 Therefore, we do not have to relive the entire experience to obtain resolution.
 This phenomenon was noted when studying Vietnam veterans and discovering that their flashbacks were not their worst moment or “T” itself, but were an incredibly vivid experience of T-1.
 At T-1, the mind and nervous system, through the functioning of the limbic-hypothalamic system of the brain, consolidate all the incoming data and encode this information in holographic form—as metaphor.
 This metaphor (as referenced earlier) is simply the fragment of the larger holographic scene.”
 (Baum, 1997)

-T-1, the millisecond before Trauma encodes in the BM System, is indicated by an upwelling of overpowering emotions and/or pain which overwhelms the system.
+T-1, the millisecond before Trauma encodes in the BM System, is indicated by an upwelling of overpowering emotions and/or pain that overwhelms the system.
 For that fraction of a moment, chaotic turbulence serges through the nervous system as the BMS scrambles for some unseen option, a physiological or defense mechanism to change the situation.
 This is often accompanied by uncontrollable trembling, twitching, numbness, dissociation, waves of full-body convulsions, sobbing, immobility, or paralysis.

 Once neuroception recognizes that no action will avoid a negative outcome or unbearable pain its only recourse is to enter T, a self-induced trance state which pauses time and encodes a multisensory holographic fragment of the event to process at a later moment (if there is one).
 T is a containment process facilitated by the limbic-hypothalamic-pituitary-adrenal axis (LHPA Axis) in the brain, which regulates the functioning of the ANS, the endocrine, and immune systems.
 The BMS often involves a protective or memory-repressive function, including full or partial amnesia of the event(s).
 It abruptly puts the brakes on sympathetic activation and initiates the engagement of the DVC overwhelm states which sustain that trama-induced trance by downregulating body physiology, sometimes to minimal survival levels.